redscorpse/portfolio/content/blog/index.md

 ---
-title: "Blog"
+title: Blog

 ---

+Here I will be publishing my favourite writeups and other content related with TECH, soon:
-- CTF Writeups
+- CTF writeups
 - Raspberry Pi